Skip to content

 • unsafe: Opt-in to certain unsafe features (see “Unsafe processes”)

-The values for command, args, and env can be passed as plain strings or using process templates, created with std.tpl.
+The values for command, args, env, and workDir can be passed as plain strings or using process templates, created with std.tpl.
 Recipes can be interpolated in the template, which will automatically bake the recipe before the process starts, then will resolve to a path containing the recipe’s output artifact.

 See “Sandboxing” for more details about how processes are run and what they have access to.